SModelS/smodels/docs/manual/source/ConfrontPredictions.rst

 The usage of such covariance matrices is implemented in SModelS v1.1.3 onwards, following as above the simplified likelihood approach described in `CMS-NOTE-2017-001 <https://cds.cern.ch/record/2242860?ln=en>`_.

-SModelS allows for a marginalization as well as a profiling of the nuisances, with profiling being the default (an example for using marginalisation can be found in :ref:`How To's <Examples>`).
 Since CPU performance is a concern in SModelS, we try to aggregate the official results, which can comprise >100 signal regions, to an acceptable number of aggregate regions.
 Here *acceptable* means as few aggregate regions as possible without loosing in precision or constraining power.
 The CPU time scales roughly linearly with the number of signal regions, so aggregating e.g. from 80 to 20 signal regions means gaining a factor 4 in computing time.